Zidaan-Hayat/Zidaan-Hayat/README.md

 I'm not even an early bird, I'm a sleepless one.

-**Full-stack web development, AI chatbots for domain-specific applications and most things geospatial data**
+**Full-stack web development, leveraging LLMs for data management, and your unique knowledge base.
+I also like theater.**